cyruslk/debord_slow_sender_meme/logs.md

       // Then write the file back
       ```

-   2. When I need to decide on something and need to go back to it.
+   2. When I need to decide on something and go back to it later.
 Example:

       ```
       // Q1: DELAY